dbobka/R-Plot/r_projects/README.txt

-I analized Water Consumption In The New York City data from the NYC Open Data website.
+I analyzed Water Consumption In The New York City data from the NYC Open Data website.
 I changed the original name of column "Per Capita(Gallons per person per day)" to "Per_Capita".

 wrangle-data.R - creates a derived dataset and saves as R object in a rda directory